Integral cohomology groups of real toric manifolds and small covers: The cellular (co)chain complexes of

 \begin{lemma} Suppose $K'$ is a regular expansion of $K$ along $\sigma$ with $r(\sigma)\not=\sigma$.
 Then there is a simplicial chain map $\rho\colon \wt{C}_\ast (K')\to \wt{C}_\ast (K)$ whose restriction to $C_\ast (K)$ is the identity. \end{lemma}

-\begin{proof} We can use any simplicial approximation of the retraction $ K' \to K$, which is the identity on $K$.
+\begin{proof} We can choose a simplicial approximation of the retraction $ K' \to K$, which is the identity on $K$.
+This can be done since $\sigma$ is a simplex.
 To preserve the degree, if in the approximation a simplex is mapped (geometrically) to another one whose dimension is strictly lower, then we set its image to be zero in the target chain group.
 It can be checked that in this way we obtain a chain map (cf.\ \cite[pp.~62--63]{Munkres1984book}).
-This can be done as $\sigma$ is a simplex.
 Then the induced chain map is as desired. \end{proof}

 \begin{definition} We say that $\sigma_1,\sigma_2,\ldots,\sigma_\ell$ is a \emph{regular expanding sequence} of $K$, if $K$ admits a filtration $2^{\sigma_1}=K_1\subset K_2\subset\cdots\subset K_\ell=K$ such that $K_{j+1}$ is a regular expansion of $K_j$ along $\sigma_{j+1}$ for all $j=1,\ldots,s-1$, where $2^{\sigma_1}$ denotes all subsets of $\sigma_1\not=\emptyset$.
 In the sequence above, a simplex $\sigma_{i}$ is called \emph{critical} if $r(\sigma_j)=\sigma_j$.
 We shall denote by $\Cri(K)$ the set of critical faces in the regular expanding sequence.
 Formally, we set $r(\sigma_1)=\emptyset$. \end{definition}